-- What is Corrective, Preventive, and Predictive Maintenance?
+- What are Corrective, Preventive, and Predictive Maintenance?

-- How can each type of maintenance bring benefits to your organizations?
+- How can each type of maintenance bring benefits to your organization?

 Corrective Maintenance is any task that corrects a problem with an asset to a condition in it can perform its intended function.
 This type of maintenance occurs when an issue is detected through condition monitoring, when a routine inspection uncovers a potential fault or when a piece of equipment breaks down.
 It can be planned and unplanned.